Mbed-TLS/mbedtls/docs/getting_started.md

 ### More about the Mbed Crypto API

-For more information about PSA Crypto, download the *PSA Cryptography API* PDF under [PSA APIs](https://developer.arm.com/architectures/security-architectures/platform-security-architecture#implement).
+For more information about the PSA Crypto API, please see the [PSA Cryptography API Specification](https://armmbed.github.io/mbed-crypto/html/index.html).